Mrs. Ples

 Mrs. Ples is the popular nickname for the most complete skull of an Australopithecus africanus ever found in South Africa.
 Many Australopithecus fossils have been found near Sterkfontein, about 40 km northwest of Johannesburg, in a region of Gauteng (part of the old Transvaal) now designated as the Cradle of Humankind World Heritage Site.
 Mrs. Ples was discovered by Robert Broom and John T. Robinson on April 18, 1947.
 Because of Broom's use of dynamite and pickaxe while excavating, Mrs. Ples's skull was blown into pieces and some fragments are missing.
 Nonetheless, Mrs./Mr. Ples is one of the most "perfect" pre-human skulls ever found.
 The skull is currently held at the Ditsong National Museum of Natural History in Pretoria.

 The nickname "Mrs. Ples" was coined by Broom's young co-workers.
 It derives from the scientific name Plesianthropus transvaalensis (near-man from the Transvaal), that Broom initially gave the skull, later subsumed (synonymized) into the species Australopithecus africanus.
-In scientific publications the specimen is referred to by its catalogue number, STS 5.
+In scientific publications, the specimen is referred to by its catalogue number, STS 5.

-The genus Australopithecus, of which there are several species, is considered the likely precursor of the genus Homo, to which all humanity belongs.
+The genus Australopithecus, of which there are several species, is considered the likely precursor of the genus Homo.
 Though its cranium is comparable to a chimpanzee's, Australopithecus walked upright, as humans do.
 This was a surprise to anthropologists at the time, because it had been assumed that the big brain of Homo had preceded, or at least evolved in tandem with, our upright gait.
 Mrs. Ples, whose cranial capacity is only about 485 cm3, was one of the first fossils to reveal that upright walking had evolved well before any significant growth in brain size.

 The sex of the specimen is not completely certain and so Mrs. Ples may in fact be Mr. Ples.
 Moreover, X-ray analysis of the specimen's teeth (see below) has suggested it was an adolescent.
 Hence a designation of Miss Ples or Master Ples is also possible.